blackode/elixir-tips/README.md

 Before I let you to use this tip, I just want to remind you that **:atoms** are not garbage collected.
 Atom keys are great!
 If you have a fixed number of them defined statically in your code, you are in no danger.
 What you should not do is convert user supplied input into atoms without sanitizing them first because it can lead to out of memory. **You should also be cautious if you create dynamic atoms in your code.**

-But , you can use the `.` to retrieve the data from the keys as `map.key` unlike the usual notation like `map["key"]` .
-That really saves the typing.
+But, you can use the `.` to retrieve the data from the keys as `map.key` unlike the usual notation like `map["key"]` .
+That really saves on typing.
 But, I don’t encourage this because, as programmers we should really care about memory.

 ![img](https://cdn-images-1.medium.com/max/800/0*DQf-KHbpd6qcgEpz.)